Ultimate One Week Italy Itinerary for First Timers

 - Santa Croce: I didn’t enter this church, since admission was not free.
 But I do think it’s in a picturesque area and warrants passing by.

 - Palazzo Pitti: Normally, palaces are for royalty…but not in Florence!
-This palace belonged to the Medici’s (shocker).
+This palace belonged to the Medicis (shocker).
 I personally have seen way too many European palaces at this point.
-So I did not pay the €10 entry fee and simply observed from outside.
-However, I did regret not having arrived earlier in the day than I did, to buy a Boboli Gardens ticket (€6)!
+So I did not pay the €16 entry fee and simply observed from outside.
+However, I did regret not having arrived earlier in the day than I did, to buy a Boboli Gardens ticket (€10)!
+You can purchase online in advance from the official site (the same site as for the Uffizi) for an extra €3 fee.

 Venice